Aayushnhk/LATENCY-TOPOLOGY-VISUALIZER/README.md

 🛠️ Local Setup and Running Instructions
 This project requires Node.js (LTS) and npm to run.

-•	Clone the Repository:
+•	Clone the Repository: git clone https://github.com/Aayushnhk/LATENCY-TOPOLOGY-VISUALIZER
-	git clone [YOUR GITHUB REPO LINK HERE]

 •	cd latency-topology-visualizer

-•	Install Dependencies:
+•	Install Dependencies: npm install
-	npm install

-•	Run the Development Server (using Turbopack):
-	npm run dev
+•	Run the Development Server (using Turbopack):  npm run dev

 •	Access the Application: Open your browser and navigate to http://localhost:3000.